Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Discussion

 \section{Discussion}

-Our results support two central claims: (1) ForageWorld induces behavior–neural motifs relevant to planning and memory, and (2) our toolkit reveals these motifs in ways that simple performance metrics cannot.
+We provide two main findings: (1) ForageWorld induces behavior–neural motifs relevant to planning and memory, and (2) our toolkit reveals these motifs in ways that simple performance metrics cannot.

-We also challenge the view that sophisticated planning and memory require explicit world models or symbolic memory.
+We also help challenge the common view in neuroscience that sophisticated planning and memory require explicit world models, mammalian-like brains, or symbolic memory \citep{chittka2022mind,clement2024latent}, a topic that is of growing interest in computer science as well \citep{bush2025interpreting,dedieu2025improving}.
 Despite being trained with model-free objectives, RNN-based agents in our study exhibit revisitation, uncertainty-driven exploration, and allocentric encoding—behaviors typically associated with model-based agents.
 While recent work suggests that temporal credit assignment and environment interaction can give rise to planning-like behavior in RNNs \citep{ni2021recurrent,hayes2022practical,chung2024predicting}, our study provides the first systematic evidence that such behavior can emerge in complex, naturalistic environments without world models.
-These findings highlight how internal interpretability is shaped not just by training outcomes, but by design choices that constrain or promote structure.
+Thus, internal interpretability is shaped not just by training outcomes, but by design choices that constrain or promote structure.

 We also find that architectural choices such as recurrence, pruning, and auxiliary losses significantly influence both performance and interpretability.
 Pruning improved decoding accuracy (\autoref{fig:Fig4decPrune}) while leaving performance and behavior substantively unchanged (\autoref{fig:performance}); the auxiliary position prediction objective enhanced predator-related behavior and spatial encoding structure (\autoref{fig:Fig3LH}, \autoref{fig:Fig3LHnopathint}, \autoref{fig:Fig4decNoPathInt}) while also improving performance (\autoref{fig:performance}).
 This win-win fits with observations from neuroscience—biological agents do not simply maximize reward, but also engage in latent path learning and other subgoals \citep{clement2024latent}.
 Thus, there are benefits for RL researchers to embracing this complexity of learning objectives and bridging the gaps between artificial and natural intelligence.